 Implementation Process:

-Once you have filled out the assessment criteria, rate each area on a scale of 1 to 10.
+Fill out the assessment, then rate each area from 1 to 10.
 And be honest.
 There’s absolutely no point lying to yourself here; in fact, any skewed data at this point will affect the results later on, and you will end up disappointed and confused and conflicted.
-Scores of 7 or higher represent genuine strengths that you can use and build on immediately.
-Scores between 4 and 6 indicate areas that need development.
+7 or higher?
+Genuine strength, build on this immediately.
+4 to 6?
+Needs development.
+Below 4?
+Urgent gap requiring immediate attention before scaling anything else.
 Anything below 4?
 That’s identified as an urgent gap requiring immediate attention before you try scaling any other activities.

 London Electronic Producer: Initial Assessment